Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 The institutional logic: large players can't fill their entire position at once.
 They accumulate at a level, price moves sharply from that level (confirming the positioning), and when price returns to the same zone, the remaining unfilled orders get triggered.

-Key characteristics of a valid order block:
+Key characteristics of a valid zone:

 - Forms at a market structure break (Break of Structure or Change of Character)